 3. Take it all the way to the top.

 We are so not mad at this understated and perfectly executed kitchen by Studio Lifestyle.
 Sometimes more really is ... more.
-Calcutta countertops seamlessly transition into a ceiling-height backsplash and hood.
-The muted cabinet color and lack of pendant lights ensures that the marble will be the conversation piece in this beauty.
+Calacatta marble countertops seamlessly transition into a ceiling-height backsplash and range hood.
+The muted cabinet color and lack of pendant lights ensures that the marble backdrop will be the star of the show.

 4. Add a shelf.

 Consider creating a luxe marble alcove that simultaneously showcases your cooktop and hides the range hood.
-Calla Cane chose flat-front cabinetry, slim hardware, and simple lighting to make sure that the marble was the main attraction.
+Calla Cane chose flat-front, white cabinetry, slim hardware, and simple lighting to ensure the marble backsplash would be the main attraction.

-A darker marble like this option by Juma Architects imparts a masculine and moody vibe that we love.
-The white paint pulls out the light veining while the light wood warms it up.
-Gold taps complement the look perfectly.
+The dark marble used in this modern kitchen by Juma Architects really amps up the drama and imparts a moody vibe that we love.
+The warm white wall paint complements the veining of the natural stone while the light wood finish of the cabinets warms it up.
+The brass faucet is the icing on the cake.

 10. Create contrast.

-Mix marble as Nicole Hollis did in this San Francisco stunner.
-A black marble-topped island is the yin to the yang of white marble countertops and backsplash.
+In this San Francisco stunner by Nicole Hollis a black-topped island and upper cabinets are the perfect complement to the white marble countertops and backsplash.
 The shaker style bottom cabinets and glass-front uppers soften the stark contrast of the black and white palette.